Step-By-Step Instructions on How to Do Tape Transfers To Your PC

 A CAS file has now been created.

-14. As you can see, I have executed the CMD”T” command to turn off the real time clock on the TRS-80.
-Cassette operations are interrupted unless you do this.
-I then entered the CLOAD command to commence loading of the cassette image.
+Load your program (CLOAD for a BASIC file, and SYSTEM followed by the program filename) I then entered the CLOAD command to commence loading of the cassette image.
 You can see it is loading, by the “*” in the corner.
 If you are not getting “**” and “*” alternatively at a decent pace, your image is no good.

 Possible solutions for the NO BLINK situation are to fix your volume level, or to make sure you are not CLOADing a SYSTEM tape.

-15. LIST your program to make sure it looks ok.
+LIST your program to make sure it looks ok, and enjoy.